holographicSol/communicator/README.md

 specifically and potentially extremely quickly.

 OMEGA DECODER:
-A tactical decoder for responses and incoming bytes.
+A tactical decoder for humans for responses and other incoming bytes.
 (Expensive).

 Aesthetic:
 Aesthetic purely functional.